No momento, esta página não está disponível em português

 Sign up for a merchant account on the Amazon Pay website.
 After the registration is complete, return to this page.
 Select the correct region for your account from the list below.

-• EU Registration — For merchants with a legal entity in one of the following countries: Austria, Belgium, Cyprus, Denmark, France, Germany, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Sweden, or Switzerland.
+• EU Registration — For merchants with a legal entity in one of the following locations: Austria, Belgium, Cyprus, Denmark, France, Germany, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Sweden, or Switzerland.
 Select EUR as a currency in the registration page.

 • UK Registration — For merchants with a legal entity in the United Kingdom.